 The medical school annually provides both merit- and need-based scholarships, which are awarded by the Student Scholarship Committee.
 Committee members include medical school faculty and one to two fourth year medical students.
-Award notices are sent to students via email.
+Financial aid offers are sent to students via email.

-Need-based scholarship awards require that students submit the Free Application for Federal Student Aid (FAFSA).
+Need-based scholarships require that students submit the Free Application for Federal Student Aid (FAFSA).

-Need-based application period: Apply by March 31 for priority consideration.
+Need-based application period: Apply by February 1, and submit requested documents for priority consideration.
+For students admitted after February 1, the deadline is two weeks from the date of admission.
 Applications filed after the deadline will be considered as funds become available.

-The FAFSA becomes available each year on October 1.
+The FAFSA becomes available each year by January 1.

 External Scholarships and Awards

 In addition to WMed scholarships, students are encouraged to explore other scholarship opportunities.
 The more that students can receive in gift aid, the more that they can limit or reduce student loan borrowing.

 - Be aware that multi-part applications may contain different deadlines for each step